fdaciuk/github2twitter/README.md

 Choose a repository on GitHub that you want to read issues to post on Twitter.
 Enter on **Settings** and configure a new webhook.

+To test webhook locally and set a URL on GitHub, we recomend you to use [ngrok](https://ngrok.com/)

 **Create an app on Twitter:**

 Create a new app on https://apps.twitter.com/, and configure to read and write.